Custom Iterators

 IEnumerator secondIter = second.GetEnumerator();

-while (firstIter.MoveNext() && secondIter.MoveNext())
+(firstIter.MoveNext() && secondIter.MoveNext())

 yield return factory(firstIter.Current, secondIter.Current);